jenkinsci/blueocean-plugin/acceptance-tests/README.md

 github.randomSuffix=<true/false - add a random suffix to repo name (ie must have for CI>
 ```

-#### Java Webdriver Tests via Intellij (and probably other IDEs)
+#### Java Webdriver Tests via IntelliJ (and probably other IDEs)

 Running tests via the IDE works as expected as long as the standalone part of the ATH is running.

-To start a test in Intellij the easiest way is to right click on the test class or method and click Run test.
+To start a test in IntelliJ the easiest way is to right click on the test class or method and click Run test.

 NOTE: if you have a `~/.blueocean-ath-config` it will be used when running tests this way.